Dallas Foundation

 My organization received a Community Grants Program award last year.
 When can we reapply?

-Due to shortening our Spring 2026 grant cycle timeline, organizations that applied and received funding in Spring 2025 are eligible to re-apply in 2026.
+Due to shortening our Summer 2026 grant cycle timeline, organizations that applied and received funding in Summer 2025 are eligible to re-apply in 2026.
 Beginning in 2027, organizations cannot receive funding in two consecutive grant cycles or more than once per calendar year.

 Can I apply for multi-year funding?

-No. Only single-year funding requests will be considered for the 2026 Spring Grant Cycle.
+No. Only single-year funding requests will be considered.

 Can my organization submit multiple applications across different issue areas?